 Keys of Joy!
 Studio was opened by Evan and his sister, Paige, in August 2011 with 12 students.
 Paige married in 2014 and now lives with her husband and her cat in Kansas City.
-Evan and his father, John are the studio's instructors.
+Evan, John Hunter, Molly Cole, Alexandra Hernandez, and Nathalie Klasky, are the studio's instructors.

-We now help more than 60 students of all ages express their natural musicality.
-We are the fastest growing piano studio in the area and about half our students are adults ages 18 and up; the other half are children ages 4 1/2 to 17.
+We now help more than 100 students of all ages express their natural musicality and we are the fastest growing piano studio in the region.
+In fact, we have enrolled 86 students in the first 8 months of this year!
+About 30% of our students are adults ages 18 and up; the rest are children ages 4 to 17.

 John’s background is even less traditional than Evan's.
-John earned a bachelor's degree at the University of Maryland where he focused on film and early childhood educational psychology.
-He studied early childhood educational psychology at the University of Maryland and taught Sunday School for young children in Maryland.
-John did master's work in instructional systems design for adult learners at George Washington University, has designed courses in employee management and supervision and performance appraisal and taught management and supervision at regional banks and technology companies in the Washington, DC area.
-John has also managed municipal call center and customer support functions in London.
-Finally, John has designed, built and flown light aircraft.
+John earned a bachelor's degree at the University of Maryland where he studied film and early childhood educational psychology.
+John designed and taught supervisory development classes for banks and technology companies and supervised call centers.
 Most recently, John was Director of the Composite Materials Laboratory for the Department of Aerospace Engineering at KU from 2008 to 2016.